by Texas Homesteader ~

 Helpful Financial Tips For Saving Money

-Here are some things I’ve written about dealing with crunched finances:
+Here are some articles I’ve previously shared about dealing with crunched finances:

 * Learn to Preserve From Your Garden – This includes freezing, dehydrating or canning.
 That garden goodness can be preserved and enjoyed weeks or even months later.

-* Reduce Non-Food Needs In Your Kitchen – This would include eliminating paper products – papaer towels, napkins and plates.
-Also using repurposed rags for cleaning, repurposing glass jars for food storage & using cloth napkins.
-I quit buying things meant to be thrown away and instead came up with ways to make do (very well) with what we already had.
+* Reduce Non-Food Needs In Your Kitchen – Quit buying things that were meant to be thrown away.
+Come up with ways to make do (very well) with reusable options from materials you already have.

 Beware Of ‘Boredom Shopping’